Home

 • Moral Culpability

-Ihe only way to tell conclusively if someone is possessed is for a priest exorcist to pray over the person.
+Now, the only way to tell conclusively if someone is possessed is for a priest exorcist to pray over the person.
 If there are manifestations, then possession can be certain.
-These manifestations can range from common behaviors of possession, such as glaring hatred in the eyes, coughing, screaming, kicking, and vomiting, all the way to extreme behaviors, such as levitations, superhuman strength, or a demon speaking through the person.
+These manifestations can range from behaviors such as glaring hatred in the eyes, coughing, screaming, kicking, and vomiting, and all the way to extreme behaviors, such as levitations, superhuman strength, or a demon speaking through the person.

 Deliverance Prayer